SarahQlash/seleniumFramework/README.md

 ### Component of pages
 	1- Page Base
-	2- sign up page
+	2- Sign up page
-	3- login page
+	3- Login page
-	4- home page
+	4- Home page

 ### Component of tests
 	1- Test base
-	2- user sign up  with DDT by JSON >> user sign up then logout then login reading data from JSON file 3- user sign up  with Faker lib >>  user sign up then logout then login reading data from Faker Lib 4- get response body by RestAssured and save it in html file
+	2- The user sign up  with DDT by JSON >> user sign up then logout then login reading data from JSON file 3-The user sign up  with Faker lib >>  user sign up then logout then login reading data from Faker Lib 4- Get response body by RestAssured and save it in html file

 ### Component of utilities
-	1- it's a helper take the screen shoot of failure
+	1- It's a helper to take the screen shoot of failures

 ### Component of data
-	it's a java classes for data read/write data
+	It's a java classes for read/write data

-This is simple project for sige up using seleium framework , you can run the project on different browsers chrome ,firfox and ie .
+This is a simple project for sign up using selenium framework , you can run the project on different browsers chrome ,firefox and internet explorer.